 - Roasted Red Pepper and Squash Soup – Red peppers, butternut squash and pears — all in season right now — go into this pureed soup.
 What really catches my attention is that it’s thickened with cooked oats, adding some whole grains and extra fiber to the mix.

 - Roasted Red Pepper and Goat Cheese Alfredo Pasta – This just sounds amazing to me.
 Goat cheese and Parmesan are used in this Alfredo.
 I don’t think I’m going to get through this weekend without making it.

-- Quinoa Stuffed Red Bell Peppers – Super healthy with whole grain quinoa, carrots and red kidney beans.
+- Quinoa Stuffed Red Bell Peppers – Super healthy with whole grain quinoa, green chiles and black beans.
 It’s an entire balanced meal in one.